BLAXON7/CAR_MANAGEMENT_SYSTEM-Using-React-Node.JS-MSSQL-And-Express/README.md

 --It will not run straight away....
 ->After cloning
     1. First use new.sql to create all the tables,views and procedures.... dont use somesome.sql !!
-This step is imp. as otherwise nothing will work related to database.
+This step is imp. as otherwise nothing will work related to database.<br>
-    2. In backend run npm install
+    2. In backend run npm install<br>
     3. In front end run

     npm install cors